Disrespect for the Rule of Law Undermines Science and Fundamental Social Norms

 Announcing a New Specialty Group at AAG: Critical Islands, Archipelagos, and Oceans (CIAO)

 We are thrilled to announce the launch of the AAG’s newest specialty group, Critical Islands, Archipelagos, and Oceans (CIAO).
-CIAO is a scholarly and activist community committed to advancing the study of islands, archipelagos, and oceans as lived spaces and geographic forms enabling for critical thought.
+CIAO is a scholarly and community committed to advancing the study of islands, archipelagos, and oceans as lived spaces and geographic forms enabling for critical thought.
 In the present moment of environmental injustice, capitalist failure, and the enduring realities of colonialism that work to divide us, we are dedicated to building solidarities across—and through—oceanic space.

 CIAO’S vision